helloiamcait/helloiamcait/README.md

 👯 I’m looking to contribute to open source documentation.

-🤔 I’m looking for help with using unsupported Jekyll themes with GitHub Pages (is it even possible?!?!)
+🤔 I’m looking for help with using unsupported Jekyll themes with GitHub Pages (is it even possible?!?!).

 💬 Ask me about my dogs Jim and Frank.